Jimmy Carter Hospitalized For Urinary Tract Infection

 The Carter Center said after that earlier procedure that there were "no complications from the surgery."

-Carter fell twice in October suffering injuries.
-One fall took place at his home in Plains, Ga., where he suffered a "minor pelvic fracture" and another fall resulted in him suffering a black eye.
+Carter fell twice in October.
+One fall took place at his home in Plains, Ga., where he suffered a "minor pelvic fracture," and another fall resulted in a black eye.

-In May, Carter fell and broke his hip, at his home.
+In May, Carter fell at his home and broke his hip.

 In 2015, the former president was diagnosed with melanoma, which he said spread to his liver and his brain.
 While he was receiving treatment, he continued to teach Sunday school and help build homes for Habitat for Humanity.

-A few months after announcing his cancer diagnosis, he said that he was cancer-free.
+A few months after announcing his cancer diagnosis, he said he was cancer-free.

 Carter served as president from 1977 to 1981.
 Previously, he served as governor of Georgia.